Sevilla beats Liverpool 2-1 in Fenway Park friendly

 The players on the field — at least those in Sevilla’s white kits — didn’t seem to be persuaded that the game was only an exhibition.
 A tough tackle in the 12th minute resulted in a foul on Ever Banega, and it was upgraded to a yellow card when he slammed the ball into the ground in protest.

 Liverpool midfielder Harry Wilson left just before the half after apparently getting poked in the eye.
-But that was nothing compared to the straight red card given to Joris.
+But that was nothing compared to the straight red card given to Gnagnon.
 He seemed to be the only person in the stadium who disagreed with the call, arguing with the referee while Larouci was attended to.

 The teams substituted liberally at halftime, with every Liverpool player except Alex Oxlade-Chamberlain replaced by a substitute.
 Four Sevilla players stayed in to start the second half.